The sad reality is that nearly 50% of all marriages end in divorce. The best way to prevent that? Talk about the unsexy stuff before you tie the knot.

 While a prenup is something that is theoretically not used until a couple divorces, they are drafted and signed before the marriage takes place.
 Yes, you must negotiate, draft, and sign your prenup BEFORE you get married!

-As we’ve already said, there are no rules about how rich you need to be to get a prenup!
+There are no rules about how rich you need to be to get a prenup!
+Anyone can get a prenup, even if you have no money (yet).
 Wanting to have a happy and successful marriage has nothing to do with how much money you have in the bank.
-In fact, being sensible about having a prenuptial agreement demonstrates your commitment to look after both your money and your marriage.

-Some people report, that when they sign a prenup it can:
+Some people report that when they sign a prenup, it can:

 - Provide peace of mind